 The Dirty Girls….and guys

 Originally, “The Dirty Girls” consisted of Janet Kerby, Carie Wilson, Michelle De Haan (M1), Michelle Weigman (M2) and Kris.
 Kris was our geographer, M1 got us our first sponsors.
 Kris eventually moved to Alaska, M1 moved to Park City.
-M2 does all of our marketing while Carie handles finances on the fundraising side.
-Janet bosses everyone around.
+M2 did all of our marketing while Carie handled finances on the fundraising side.
+Janet bossed everyone around.

-Even though Tim hasn’t cooked since the first year, the Wilsons are still involved.
+Even though Tim hasn’t cooked since the first year, the Wilsons are still involved and Salt Fire Brewing Co. donates those kegs at end camp where you’ll find a cold one when you’re done.
 Paul Durazo jumped in to help with beer (three cheers for Paul!).
 Dave Hyson took on end-camp logistics.
 Over the years, many of the riders have gotten more involved behind the scenes: Chris Schultz, The Browns, Brian Stinson and others.
-Rob Perez coordinates our SAG crew.
-Coconino Amateur Radio club to helps with communications, and CAMBRA does our emergency support now.
+Rob Perez continues to coordinate our SAG crew.
+Coconino Amateur Radio club and Maricopa County Emergency Communications Group help with communications, and CAMBRA provides emergency medical support.

 We’re grateful for all of our volunteers – we couldn’t do this without you.